KevinOConnell7/Midterm_project_Shopping/README.md

 ## FrontEnd

-My front end files are in the folder named static which is in the MP-Shopping-Liat folder.
+My FrontEnd files are in the folder named static which is in the MP-Shopping-Liat folder.

 ### app.js